 A myriad of colors for a bundle of veggie bases

 Meat-free products come in a variety of formats and use a variety of base ingredients, all with their own specific requirements.
-Coloring different plant bases varies by base and desired end color.
+Coloring different plant bases poses different challenges based on the chemical and physical properties of such bases and the desired end color.

-The most popular products are general mince, burgers, and sausages that are sold as ‘raw’ products where the consumer cooks them at home with the expectation that it will cook like traditional meat.
+The most popular products are general mince, burgers, and sausages that are sold as ‘raw’ products where the consumer cooks them at home with the expectation that they will cook like traditional meat.

 Other popular meat-free products such as ready to eat deli slices (e.g. sandwich slices) and seitan are often sold as ‘pre-cooked’ and require longer processing times before they reach the consumer, which will impact the color choice.